wgsl-tooling-wg/wesl-spec/WeslToml.md

 # File path to a folder with a wesl.toml.
 Simplest kind of dependency.
 mylib = { path = "../mylib" }
 ```

-[^1]: Linkers are free to offer their own configuration, in addition to supporting the `wesl.toml` format.
-For example, wesl-js in the browser would be configured via a roughly equivalent JSON object.
-This lets wesl-js avoid bundling a whole toml file format parser.

 ## Semantics